py5coding/py5book/content/user_functions.md

 * `mouse_released()` - after a pressed button is released
 * `mouse_wheel()` - while the mouse wheel is rotating

-Similar to py5's keyboard event functions, py5 can pass each of the mouse event functions a [](/reference/py5mouseevent) object.
+Much like py5's key event functions, py5 can pass each of these mouse event functions a [](/reference/py5mouseevent) object.
 If a mouse event function is defined with a single parameter, it will receive the `Py5MouseEvent` object; if defined with no parameters, the `Py5MouseEvent` object will be omitted.

-The below example demonstrates all of the possible mouse event functions.
+The example below demonstrates all of the supported mouse event functions.
 Try running it and experimenting with your mouse to understand the events that trigger them.

 ```python
 def setup():